Xiangyi1996/double-batched-fft-library/README.md

 <options> can be dg2 or pvc depending on the hardware you want to build for.

 ## Required Hardware and Framework
-XMX hardware on GPU or AMX on CPU.
+Preferred DG2 or PVC with last version of oneAPI.
-DPC++ with level zero.
+Mandatory : XMX hardware ( if not DG2 or PVC, pay attention to SG_SIZE and tile sizes ).